 “If you smell strong chlorine, the pool is clean.”

 If your pool is clean, there should not be an overwhelmingly chemical smell to it.
-If you do notice a strong smell coming off your pool, that might mean that the chlorine in your water has been mixed with an exceptional amount of contaminants.
-Is the clear indication that there is something wrong with your pool water and it should be tested as soon as possible.
+If you notice a strong odor coming off your pool, it might mean that the chlorine in your water has been mixed with an exceptional amount of contaminants.
+It is a clear indication that there is something wrong with your pool water, and it should be tested as soon as possible.